 To ace your role as a quantitative analyst, you must learn:

 - Big data modeling

 - Abstract reasoning

 The increased use of artificial intelligence and machine learning is creating new roles.
-And one of them bridges the gap between science and engineering: machine learning architect.
-Technical professionals in this role are responsible for designing, facilitating, directing and spearheading machine learning initiatives as part of data science and AI initiatives.
+And one of the bridges the gap between science and engineering: machine learning architect.
+Technical professionals in this role are responsible for designing, facilitating, directing, and spearheading machine learning initiatives as part of data science and AI initiatives.

 While the cybersecurity employment gap is just as prominent as ever, the pandemic has shown its increasing demand.
-The focus during this time has been on how to tighten the security on cloud and extend to employees working remotely.
-Moreover, with organizations planning to move a complete remote work setup or hybrid work setup, tightening cybersecurity has become mission critical.
+The focus during this time has been on how to tighten the security on the cloud and extend to employees working remotely.
+Moreover, with organizations planning to move a completely remote work setup or hybrid work setup, tightening cybersecurity has become mission-critical.

 Architecture and strategy include skills like business architecture, cloud security architecture methods, and cloud risk management; whereas technical skills include cloud identity and access management, cloud DevSecOps, and container service security.

 An increase in insurance claims, reduction in staff due to inevitable layoffs, COVID-related treatments of self/relatives, and the necessity to work from home have increased the need for Business Process Automation more than ever.

 There would be a shortage of staff to handle the incoming loads in many types of businesses either.
 As a result, Robotic Process Automation (RPA), which is one of the key technical ways of automating processes has increased demand.